Published on May 13, 2020Updated on June 19, 2023

 The last stop-off in your gourmet world tour is delectable Latin America, or COYA Monte-Carlo to be precise.
 Here, Peruvian dishes such as ceviche and tiradito are given pride of place.
 COYA’s fusion food is a gorgeous blend of all kinds of Latino savors and flavors, all served up in a colorful seaside setting.
 Open April to November a stone’s throw from Sporting Monte-Carlo, it is also one of the Principality’s party hotspots.

 If you are visiting the Cote d’Azur for a summer vacation, there are a few places you should check out in the Principality of Monaco for a gourmet beachfront break.
 They only open in summer, when their splendid setting overlooking the Mediterranean coastline really comes into its own.
-The chic, glamorous ambiance of the luxury Monte-Carlo Beach hotel is the perfect setting for Elsa, a 100% organic and wild-caught fish restaurant.
+The chic, glamorous ambiance of the luxury Monte-Carlo Beach hotel is the perfect setting for Elsa, a 100% organic and wild-caught fish certified restaurant.
 As you look out over the glittering blue sea, you will tuck into healthy cuisine made using fresh, seasonal ingredients locally sourced in regions from Provence to Liguria.
 It is possible to reserve a table there every day from early April to early October, noon and evening.

-Another of the hotel complex’s summer restaurants is the heavenly La Vigie Lounge & Restaurant, which opens from the end of June to early September.
-It serves up a fine dining experience from 6.00 PM to midnight, perched between a pine forest and Mediterranean coastline.
+Another of the hotel complex’s summer restaurants is the heavenly La Vigie Lounge & Restaurant, which opens from end of June until beginning of September.
+It serves up a fine dining experience from 6pm until midnight, perched between a pine forest and Mediterranean coastline.
 Its grilled fish and sharing platters set the scene for warm and friendly moments in a chic, bohemian ambiance.